-- 3.1 We monitor our performance in delivering the objectives of this policy by reporting to our leadership teams a range of measures including: - Monitoring of complaints for each service and report monthly to the relevant meeting for discussion - Ensure actions agreed as part of the lessons learned process are fully implemented. - Report quarterly to Board on feedback received, lessons learned, and any changes made as a result of customer feedback. - 3.2 The Customer Experience Manager is responsible for the implementation and review of this policy. - 3.3 Customers, colleagues, and service users be involved in giving feedback on this policy, leading to amendments where appropriate. - 3.4 This policy will be reviewed within one year of its approval date.
+- 3.1.
+We monitor our performance in delivering the objectives of this policy by reporting to our leadership teams and the member responsible for complaints a range of measures including: - Monitoring of complaints for each service and report monthly to the relevant meeting for discussion. - Ensure actions agreed as part of the lessons learned process are fully implemented. - Report quarterly to Board on feedback received, lessons learned, and any changes made as a result of customer feedback. - 3.2.
+This complaints policy including information about the Housing Ombudsman Handling Code and self-assessment will be publicised on our website. - 3.3.
+The Customer Experience Manager is responsible for the implementation and review of this policy. - 3.4.
+Customers, colleagues, and service users be involved in giving feedback on this policy, leading to amendments where appropriate.

+3.5.
+This policy will be reviewed within one year of its approval date.

-4. Equality and diversity
+4. Equality and Diversity

-- 4.1 This policy is subject to a periodic Equality Impact Assessment (EIA). - 4.2 The purpose of such an assessment is to consider the effect of the policy regarding the recognised protected characteristics of equality ad ensure that it does not unfairly impact any individual or group.
+- 4.1.
+This policy is subject to a periodic Equality Impact Assessment (EIA). - 4.2.
+The purpose of such an assessment is to consider the effect of the policy regarding the recognised protected characteristics of equality and ensure that it does not unfairly impact any individual or group.
 The protected characteristics are age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity or other grounds set out in our Equality and Diversity Strategy and Single Equality Scheme.
-Remedial action will be undertaken if a detrimental effect is identified. - 4.3 The EIA also requires the policy author to consider whether the policy is likely to negatively impact on a person's Human Rights. - 4.4 This policy and any other related Alliance Homes publications can be provided in other formats for those with visual, literacy or language difficulties.
+Remedial action will be undertaken if a detrimental effect is identified. - 4.3.
+The EIA also requires the policy author to consider whether the policy is likely to negatively impact on a person's Human Rights. - 4.4.
+This policy and any other related Alliance Homes publications can be provided in other formats for those with visual, literacy or language difficulties.

-5. Associated documents
+5. Associated Documents

-- 5.1 Complaints Handling Procedure - 5.2 Housing Ombudsman Self-Assessment 2023
+- 5.1.
+Complaints Handling Procedure - 5.2.
+Housing Ombudsman Self-Assessment